polvoazul/shutup/README.md

 with shutup.mute_warnings(): # wrong
 ```

-At the end of the context manager warnings 'muteness' will return to the state before entering.
+When context managers exit, they will reset warnings to muted/unmuted based on their state before entering.

 ### Finally, this package needs its own warning! 🤦

-Warning: Note that muting and unmutting is not a thread safe operation.
+> :warning: Note that muting and unmutting is **not a thread safe operation**.